All Episodes

 You just don't know it yet.

-I I I I I could not work that way.
+I could not work that way.

-I just it's it would but if that scenario presented itself, I would have total freedom.
+But if that scenario presented itself, I would have total freedom.

-I'm telling you, I uh you you admitted you're a you're a liberal, and I understand that there's too much that's been going on in the public school system all the way up to major institutions of higher learning to just discount the notion that ideology and a desire to influence as many people as possible politically and ideologically is the driving force of the powers that run the education system.
+There's too much that's been going on in the public school system all the way up to major institutions of higher learning to just discount the notion that ideology and a desire to influence as many people as possible politically and ideologically is the driving force of the powers that run the education system.

-It's normally scheduled part of the programming format.
+It's normally scheduled, part of the programming format.

-Uh we will continue after the break here at the top of the hour.
+We will continue after the break here at the top of the hour.